Principles of Introductory Financial Accounting I & II

 7. prepare a statement of cash flows.

-Faculty of Commerce and Business Administration approved calculators only.
+Only Faculty of Commerce and Business Administration approved calculators may be used for tests and examinations

 No corequisite courses.